Call Button

 2. Chronic Tension Type Headache

-Chronic Tension Type Headaches feature long lasting symptom., Some sufferers may have a continuous headache lasting all day for 10-30 years or more.
-Chronic tension headache occurs if the patient suffers symptoms for at least three months and have more than 15 attack days per month.
+Chronic Tension Headaches feature long lasting symptoms.
+Some sufferers may have a continuous headache lasting all day for 10-30 years or more.
+Chronic tension headache occurs if the patient suffers these head pain symptoms for at least three months and have more than 15 attack days per month.

 At times patients can also experience migraines in conjunction with their chronic tension-type headaches.
 Chronic tension type headache is usually resistant to painkillers.